paparazzi/paparazzi/doc/sphinx/source/quickstart/first_simulation.rst

 - the red one (left) is the strips panel.
 Each aircraft have its own strip, which display the state of the aircraft, and let you send commands.
 - the green panel (top right) is the map.
 The default background is black.
 Click on the google earth icon (green circle) to load the tiles.
-- the purple panel feature various widgets.
-The first of these describe the flight plan.
+- the purple panel features various widgets.
+The first of these describes the flight plan.

 Now, lets launch the drone: